subasish/dr01/manuscript.md

 ## Introduction to deep learning

 Biology and medicine are rapidly becoming data-intensive.
-A recent comparison of genomics with social media, online videos, and other data-intensive disciplines suggests that genomics alone will equal or surpass other fields in data generation and analysis within the next decade [@doi:10.1371/journal.pbio.1002195].
+A really recent comparison of genomics with social media, online videos, and other data-intensive disciplines suggests that genomics alone will equal or surpass other fields in data generation and analysis within the next decade [@doi:10.1371/journal.pbio.1002195].
 The volume and complexity of these data present new opportunities, but also pose new challenges.
 Automated algorithms that extract meaningful patterns could lead to actionable knowledge and change how we develop treatments, categorize patients, or study diseases, all within privacy-critical environments.